-MORE WAYS TO JAZZ UP THOSE ENVELOPES
+MORE WAYS TO JAZZ UP YOUR ENVELOPES

 SHAPE ~ make an interesting shaped envelope.
-How about an envelope that folds out to become one giant-sized jigsaw puzzle piece; or a flower; a heart; the shape of an animal; an air plane; a robot; a space rocket or even a planet.
+How about an envelope that folds out to become one giant-sized jigsaw puzzle piece; or a flower; a heart; the shape of an animal; an airplane; a robot; a space rocket or even a planet.
 Find something to match your theme.
 Or cut out a pocket shape.
 Jeans pockets are easy shapes to cut and look really cool.
 Fold your shape in on itself; or cut 2 and stick them back to back, glue along edges and leave it open along the top.

 SIZE ~ Experiment with different sized envelopes.